gksoriginals/How-to-learn-ML-for-humans/README.md

 ### 5. Collect dataset using crowd source or other means

 ![alt text](https://www.mathrubhumi.com/polopoly_fs/1.4405146.1577772498!/image/image.png_gen/derivatives/landscape_894_577/image.png)

+- Build an app for collecting dataset and share with friends
+- Use google form for collecting data
+- Scrap the dataset from various websites (be careful about copyright)
+- Connect with authorities having data like govt to collaborate.

 ### 6. Train.
 Evaluate.
 Tune.
 Repeat.
 - Use pretrained models or build ML models.